hai-vr/documentation/docs/products/starmesh/operators/transfer-blendshape.md

 In addition, if you use other tools that attempt to fit a costume on an avatar it was not designed for (i.e. fitting a costume made for Manuka on a Lime base body), it will probably not work as this operator expects the mesh data to overlap, regardless of how bones are arranged in the scene.

+Keep in mind that the way fabric deforms is not always analogous to how customization blendshapes deforms the skin.
+For example, the area between the two breasts is under tension, so you may not get good results if you try to transfer breast blendshapes to a costume.
 :::

 <HaiVideo src="../img/rhpnXAwgyV.mp4"></HaiVideo>